Booking The Accommodation

 Car parking – if car parking is available at your chosen location, this will be subject to an additional agreement and additional charges, specific to your chosen location.

 Termination of Tenancy Payment – £75

 We will accept your rent payment in a number of ways

 - You can visit the Hospitality Office at your chosen location and make a payment using your debit or credit card

-- You can set up Direct Debit payments and this can be done as part of the on-line booking process or by downloading a direct debit form to complete.
+- Via the StuRents account as part of the on-line booking process.
 (Please note that the deadline for submitting these details for the 2019/20 academic year in time for your first rent payment is 10 days before your first payment is due.

 What if I am using my Student Loan to pay my rent and I have not received by the rent due date?